What is a Team?

 - Incomplete understanding of group dynamics

-Effective White-Collar Teams (PDF) The work of white-collar teams must be aligned with strategic and operational goals, individual and team responsibilities, protocols and personal relationships.
+Effective White-Collar Teams: The New Imperative (PDF) The work of white-collar teams must be aligned with strategic and operational goals, individual and team responsibilities, protocols, and personal relationships.

 Moving to a Team-Based Structure in Health Care (PDF) Voluntary Enterprises, Inc., a subsidiary of Community Hospitals Foundation in Indianapolis, changed from a traditional reporting structure to a team-based approach, creating an environment of ownership among the people responsible for doing the work.